jakelevi1996/notes/Notes on CUDA.md

 ## Thrust

 As stated in the documentation, "Thrust is a C++ template library for CUDA based on the Standard Template Library (STL).
 Thrust allows you to implement high performance parallel applications with minimal programming effort through a high-level interface that is fully interoperable with CUDA C. Thrust provides a rich collection of data parallel primitives such as scan, sort, and reduce, which can be composed together to implement complex algorithms with concise, readable source code."

-The API reference guide for Thrust can be found [here](https://docs.nvidia.com/cuda/thrust/index.html).
+The API reference guide for Thrust can be found [here](https://docs.nvidia.com/cuda/thrust/index.html), and the full API documentation can be found [here](https://nvidia.github.io/thrust/api.html).

 Note that:

 - Thrust functions can't be called from inside a Cuda kernel, they can only be called from host (CPU) functions ([source](https://stackoverflow.com/a/17814466/8477566))
 - Thrust is based on the Standard Template Library (STL), and many Thrust functions correspond to an analogous STL function, EG [`thrust::transform`](https://nvidia.github.io/thrust/api/groups/group__transformations.html#function-transform) and [`std::transform`](https://www.cplusplus.com/reference/algorithm/transform/)
 - Many Thrust functions accept instances of [functors](https://stackoverflow.com/a/356993/8477566), which are essentially classes which define `operator()` (IE are callable, see example below)
-- Generalised inner products and transformed reductions can be performed using [`thrust::inner_product`](https://nvidia.github.io/thrust/api/groups/group__transformed__reductions.html#function-inner-product) and [`thrust::transform_reduce`](https://nvidia.github.io/thrust/api/groups/group__transformed__reductions.html#function-transform-reduce), which might be useful EG if generalising existing Thrust functions to complex numbers
+- Generalised reductions, transformed reductions, and inner products can be performed using [`thrust::reduce`](https://nvidia.github.io/thrust/api/groups/group__reductions.html#function-reduce), [`thrust::transform_reduce`](https://nvidia.github.io/thrust/api/groups/group__transformed__reductions.html#function-transform-reduce), and [`thrust::inner_product`](https://nvidia.github.io/thrust/api/groups/group__transformed__reductions.html#function-inner-product), which might be useful EG if generalising existing Thrust functions to complex numbers
 - Stream Compaction is an established solved problem which refers to removing all elements from an array which don't satisfy a certain condition, and can be achieved using [`thrust::copy_if`](https://nvidia.github.io/thrust/api/groups/group__stream__compaction.html#function-copy-if), which is found in the [Thrust API documentation](https://nvidia.github.io/thrust/) at API/Algorithms/Reordering/Stream Compaction

 ### Calculating mean and variance using Thrust